Sanjay-George/ad-blocker-blocker-blocker/README.md

 # <img src="public/icons/icon.png" width="45" align="left"> Ad-Blocker Blocker Blocker

-This is a chrome extension to remove those annoying popups that ask you to remove your ad-blocker (or do something else, like logging in). _This is still in developement and isn't ready for public use yet_
+This is a chrome extension to remove those annoying popups that ask you to remove your ad-blocker (or do something else, like logging in). _This is still in developement and isn't ready for public use yet._
+[_The development of this project is on hold since I'm not getting much time with my uni studies._]

 ### Examples of popups: